-No. Guidance from Air Force Instruction 65-01, Volume 1, states: For organizational coins, do not personalize them by stamping the presenter’s name on the coin and the presenter’s name is not to be added after the coin is cast.
-EXCEPTION: Secretary of the Air Force, Chief of Staff of the Air Force, Chief Master Sergeant of the Air Force, 4-star general officers and 4-star civilian equivalents are authorized to personalize coins.
+No. Air Force Instruction 65-01, Volume 1, states: For organizational coins, do not personalize them by stamping the presenter’s name on the coin and the presenter’s name is not to be added after the coin is cast.
 The coins are to be presented as cast from the die without further embellishment, i.e. presenter’s name engraved.
 They are organizational coins, not personalized mementos.
-Use only the organization’s name and the position of the presenter (e.g. Commander 33rd FW Eglin AFB, FL).
+Use only the organization’s name and the position of the presenter (e.g. Commander 33 FW Eglin AFB, FL).
+Exception: Secretary of the Air Force, Chief of Staff of the Air Force, Chief Master Sergeant of the Air Force, 4-star general officers and 4-star civilian equivalents.

 No. Coins purchased with APF cannot be given to foreign military members.

 Yes.
-To highlight the importance of reenlistment to the Air Force mission and the commitment of the member to that mission, the same coins used for mission accomplishment awards may be presented to members reenlisting.
-AFI 65-601V1, para 18.104.22.168.
+To highlight the importance of reenlistment to the Air Force mission and the commitment of the member to that mission, the same military challenge coins used for mission accomplishment awards may be presented to members reenlisting.

 Generally, yes.
-There is no fiscal violation if the award coin given is purchased with personal funds.
-However, the DoD prohibition against recognizing contractor employees is applicable regardless of the source of funding for the award.
-See DoDI 1400.25-M.
+There is no violation if the awarded unit coin is purchased with personal funds.
+However, the DoD prohibition against recognizing contractor employees is applicable, regardless of the source of funding.

 Absolutely!
 We will create two separate invoices for you.
 Your government funds can pay for the die charge and a specified quantity of accountable Commander challenge coins.
 You can then piggyback the order with additional coins, which you would be able to give out more freely.